cid-harvard/vis-toolkit/README.md

 Each visualization should implement the following set of interactions:

-* `.highlight()` highlights an item.
-Usually triggered by a `.mouseover` event.
+* `.highlight()` highlights an item like if a `mouseover` event had been triggered on the item.
 Only one item can be highlighted at a time.
+Highlight is removed once a `mouseout` event is triggered or another `mouseover` event

 * `.focus()` is a more persistent form of highlight, triggered after a `click` event.
 Multiple elements can be focused at the same time.
 Another `click` allows the removal from the current set of focused items.